 The most memorable part was both of my haircuts.
 I remember being so nervous because I was allowing others’ perception of beauty to influence whether or not I would cut it, so it was a freeing experience when I big chopped.
 I let go of what people’s standards of beauty were and invented my own.

-What have your experiences been as a ‘natural?’
+have your experiences been as a ‘natural?’
 Any memorable reactions from family

 My current hair regimen is a weekly cowash with HerbalEssences Hello Hydration Conditioner, proceeded by a prepoo with coconut oiland a deep conditioning treatment with Shea Moisture Yucca & BaobabAnti-Breakage Masque.